grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Working on new index.

 Need tests for the following;
-ready/detached/dropped/idle/stopping/stopped/paused/resumed events return q.id
-check returned promise on next() call 'next().then()...' is tests add active, added, failed, terminated event tests throughout add more error events? queue-change queue queue-process addHandler when the q is not the master.
+check returned promise on next() call 'next().then()...' is tests add active, added, failed, terminated event tests throughout add more error events? queue-change queue

-Tests: dbResult.toIds

 Consider a function to remove jobs after a time period